-The need for more pi-shaped science artists, David Harris
+The need for more pi-shaped science artists, by David Harris

 How much science and how much art do you need to know to be an effective science artist?
 There are certainly different schools of thought but if one wants to taken seriously by and influence both communities, then the answer is a lot of both.